EI2030/Low-power-E-Paper-OS/README.md

 https://networkcultures.org/wp-content/uploads/2015/10/0585-INC_NN10-totaal-RGB.pdf

-It is within this context that I see an opportunity for solar powered mobile devices to become the 21st century equivalent of Minitel- a wireless, decentralized and distributed means to connect the information-poor economy.
+It is within this context that I see an opportunity for solar powered mobile devices to become the 21st century equivalent of Minitel- a wireless, decentralized and distributed means to connect the information-poor global economy.

 ---
 Why this project has not been funded for more than 3 years: